sisl/PLite.jl/README.md

 # PLite.jl

 PLite, pronounced "polite,"<sup>[1](#myfootnote1)</sup> is a Julia-based modeling system for Markov decision processes.
-PLite turns Julia into a modeling language, allowing the stochastic problem to be specified using standard Julia expression syntax.
+PLite turns Julia into a modeling language, allowing the stochastic problem to be specified using simple Julia expression syntax.

 ## Problem definition